-Jennifer currently serves as the President Elect of the Bankruptcy Bar Association for the District of Maryland.
+Jennifer currently serves as the President of the Bankruptcy Bar Association for the District of Maryland.
 The Maryland Bankruptcy Bar Association is the premier bar association for attorneys who practice bankruptcy law in the State of Maryland.
-Prior to serving as President Elect, over a period of eleven years, Jennifer was elected to various offices such as Secretary; Treasurer; Greenbelt, Maryland Chapter Chair; and an At-large member of the Maryland Bankruptcy Bar Association’s Board of Directors.
+Prior to serving as President, over a period of eleven years, Jennifer was elected to various offices such as President Elect, Secretary; Treasurer; Greenbelt, Maryland Chapter Chair; and an At-large member of the Maryland Bankruptcy Bar Association’s Board of Directors.

 In 2011, The Daily Record selected Jennifer as one of the State of Maryland’s “Leading Women.”
 The Daily Record recognizes professional accomplishes and places particular importance on community involvement and commitment to inspiring change.